KAJESPER/c-cpp-op-snap/README.md

-# c-cpp-operator-precedence-helper README

-This Visual Studio Code extension provides C/C++ developers with a convenient, easily accessible table of operator precedence.
-It helps developers quickly reference operator precedence rules without having to search through documentation or external resources, improving coding efficiency and reducing errors related to operator misunderstanding.
+# OpSnap - A VSCode Extension for C/C++ Developers

+**OpSnap** is a powerful tool designed for C/C++ developers to simplify complex expressions by breaking them down into manageable components.
+It helps enhance code readability and understanding by transforming intricate expressions into simple ones with just two operands and an operator.

 ## Features
+- **Expression Breakdown**: OpSnap takes complex C/C++ expressions and breaks them into simpler forms, making code easier to read and maintain.
+- **Status Bar Integration**: Select one or more lines of expressions, and with a single click on the **OpSnap** button in the bottom-right corner of the status bar, see the parsed result displayed in the output window.

-- **Quick Access**: Instantly view the C/C++ operator precedence table directly within VSCode.
+- **Operator Precedence Lookup**: Quickly access the complete C/C++ operator precedence list by typing `>c_cpp_op_snap` in the VSCode command palette.
-- **Clear Visualization**: The table is structured for easy reading and understanding of operator priorities.
-- **Supports C and C++**: Designed specifically for both C and C++ developers.
-- **Non-intrusive**: The extension integrates seamlessly with your development workflow.

 ## Installation

 1. Open VSCode.
 2. Go to the Extensions Marketplace.
-3. Search for `c-cpp-operator-precedence-helper`.
+3. Search for `c-cpp-op-snap`.
 4. Click **Install**.

 Alternatively, you can install the extension from a `.vsix` file by opening the Command Palette (`Ctrl+Shift+P`), selecting `Install from VSIX...`, and choosing the `.vsix` file.

 ## Usage

-Once installed, you can access the operator precedence table:

-1. Open the Command Palette (`Ctrl+Shift+P`).
-2. Type `c-cpp-operator-precedence-helper` and select the command from the list.
+1. **Breaking Down Expressions**:
+   - Select a line or multiple lines of C/C++ expressions in your editor.
+   - Click the **OpSnap** button in the bottom-right corner of the status bar.

-The table will be displayed in a new tab, allowing you to keep it open while writing or reviewing code.
+   - The parsed results will be displayed in the output window.

+2. **Operator Precedence List**:
+   - Open the command palette by pressing `Ctrl+Shift+P`.
+   - Type `c_cpp_op_snap` to instantly retrieve the full C/C++ operator precedence list.

 ## Contributing

 Contributions are welcome!
-If you encounter bugs or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/KAJESPERWEI/c-cpp-operator-precedence-helper).
+If you encounter bugs or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/KAJESPERWEI/c-cpp-op-snap).

 ## License